andrewrlee/github-thrift-client-server/README.md

 4.) run `lein install` to install the library in the local maven repo.

-This will make the library available to other projects.
+This will make the library available to the thrift-server and web-interface.

-### Server
+### Thrift Server

 To build the server jar: